Frequently Asked Questions

 A degree consists of the LACC, Major, Minor, BA/BS/BM degree requirements.
 When you complete a double major, rather than completing a minor, you will complete the course work for a second major.
 Your degree would consist of LACC, Major, Major, BA/BS/BM degree requirements.
 You receive one degree/one diploma.
 With a double degree, in addition to completing the coursework for a typical degree you complete the course work for another major.
 When you graduate, you receive two bachelors’ degrees/two diplomas.

 The Dual Enrollment program is an opportunity for students to complete one application process for enrollment at both Chemeketa Community College and/or Western Oregon University.
 Eligible students receive financial aid at one institution for the combined credits from both schools.
 The program is open to all U.S. citizens, Permanent Residents and eligible non-citizens pursuing their initial bachelor’s degree.

 See: http://www.wou.edu/student/finaid/dual/index.php for further information.

 Online undergraduate courses are increasing every year and are available in multiple subjects.
-Western currently only offers the Criminal Justice and Fire Services Administration degrees completely online.
+Western currently only offers the Criminal Justice and Fire Services Administration majors completely online.
+However, typically a student must complete the LACCs and BA/BS requirements, as well as their major on campus.
 To find out about online courses available for your major, contact the department or your faculty advisor.